mvdwetering/yamaha_ynca/README.md

 ### Action yamaha_ynca.store_preset

-Store the current playing media as a preset with the provided `preset_id`.
+Store the currently playing media as a preset with the provided `preset_id`.
 This will only work for sources that support presets.
 See the [Presets section](#presets) for more details.

 ```yaml
 action: yamaha_ynca.store_preset